 - a.
 Eligibility.
-States previously approved by their Regional Compact for SARA membership are eligible for renewal every two years. - b.
-Process.
-Regional Compacts shall review State membership renewal applications to confirm the State's past compliance with SARA policies, including its reporting of and responsiveness to student Complaints, data reporting requirements and affirm its willingness and ability for continued compliance.
-The following steps provide general guidelines for the State renewal process.

-- 1. Regional Compacts provide to State Portal Entity staff notice of an upcoming State renewal no later than 90 days prior to the State membership renewal date.
-NC-SARA is copied on the State membership renewal notice. - 2.
-The head of the State's SARA Portal Entity submits the State's renewal application to its Regional Compact within 45 days of receipt of such notice. - 3.
-The Regional Compact shall review the application and approve, return for additional data or information, or deny the application no later than 45 days after receipt. - 4.
-Upon approval of a State's renewal application, the Regional Compact shall immediately notify NC-SARA to reaffirm the State's continued listing on the NC-SARA website as a SARA Member State. - c.
-By July 1, 2020, each Regional Compact shall develop and implement a means to hear and themselves resolve appeals from States for which it denies membership or renewal of membership in SARA.
-During any such appeal the State's status as a SARA Member (or non-Member) State remains unchanged.
+States previously approved by their regional compact for SARA membership are eligible for renewal every two years. - b.
+Process. regional compacts shall review state membership renewal applications to confirm the state's past compliance with SARA policies, including its reporting of and responsiveness to student complaints, data reporting requirements and affirm its willingness and ability for continued compliance.
+The following steps provide general guidelines for the state renewal process. - 1.
+Regional compacts provide to SARA State Portal Entity staff notice of an upcoming state renewal no later than 90 days prior to the state membership renewal date.
+NC-SARA is copied on the state membership renewal notice. - 2.
+The head of the state's SARA State Portal Entity submits the state's renewal application to its regional compact within 45 days of receipt of such notice. - 3.
+The regional compact shall review the application and approve, return for additional data or information, or deny the application no later than 45 days after receipt. - 4.
+Upon approval of a state's renewal application, the regional compact shall immediately notify NC-SARA to reaffirm the state's continued listing on the NC-SARA website as a SARA member state. - c.
+Each regional compact shall hear and itself resolve appeals from states for which the compact denies membership or renewal of membership in SARA.
+Regional compacts shall notify NC-SARA within 5 business days of the initial appeal.
+During any such appeal the state's status as a SARA Member (or non-Member) state remains unchanged.